pixley/pf2e-statblock-for-obsidian/README.md

 	**Activate-Holster Throw** `[free-action]` (concentrate) **Trigger** You roll initiative; **Effect** The belt launches a weapon from its holster.
 You Interact to draw a weapon.
 	```

+## Internationalization

+This plugin supports the following languages for trait coloring (in no particular order):

+- English
+- German
+- Brazilian Portuguese
+- Russian
+- Japanese
+- French
+- Polish
+- Korean
+- Simplified Chinese
+- Ukrainian

+Trait coloration is based on your Obsidian app's display language.
+If your selected language is not supported, the plugin falls back to English.

+The original set languages were supported because I was able to find their translations for Pathfinder 2e content in an evening of searching.
+Shout out to the robust multilingual PF2e community on Foundry VTT; you guys' work was a huge help in getting so many languages supported from the get-go.

+If you'd like your language to be added or have found a translation issue for your language, please create an issue and link your language's PF2e content to me.
+I am aware that many languages do not have official PF2e content, but using the community-agreed-upon phrasing (across SRDs, wikis, VTT implementations, etc) is the goal here, so that's why linking the content is important.
+English is my native language, and I have only rudimentary knowledge of two other languages (German and Japanese), so I have to trust the relevant communities in terms of translation accuracy.

 ## Pathfinder License Notices